telerik/xamarin-forms-docs/controls/listview/listview-features-header-footer.md

 <snippet id='listview-features-header-and-footer-xaml'/>

-Set the HeaderTemplate as a static resource from type HeaderTemplate:
+Set the HeaderTemplate as a static resource of type *HeaderTemplate*:

 <snippet id='listview-features-header-template-xaml'/>

-Set the FooterTemplate as a static resource from type FooterTemplate:
+Set the FooterTemplate as a static resource of type *FooterTemplate*:

 <snippet id='listview-features-footer-template-xaml'/>